initqp/somd_tutorials/3.active_learning_2/README.md

   boundary values are much higher the ones we used in the first tutorial.
 As suggested in [this article](https://doi.org/10.1016/j.cattod.2021.03.018), these values are optimal for aqueous solution systems.
-- The number of NEP training steps is 200000, and the batch size is 50.
+- The number of NEP training steps is 50000, and the batch size is 1000.
 - Weights of the virial are zero.
+Note, since we have set the `energy_shift` key when generating the initial training set, we should set this key in the `[active_learning]` table to the same value we used there.

 Note that you should change the value of the `nep_command` key to the working `nep` binary.
 You could also use a job manager like SLURM to submit the